-One of the things to help you create more topspin on ground-strokes, create more power on your serves or overheads is to prepare for the stroke (take the racquet back) by having your dominant palm (that holds the racquet) facing down; or, like I call to my students: “knuckles up!”
+One way you can create more topspin on groundstrokes and more power on your serves or overheads is to prepare for the stroke (take the racquet back) with your dominant palm (that holds the racquet) facing down; or, as I like to call it to my students: “knuckles up!”

 I do not, by any means, imply that this is the key to creating topspin or power on those strokes.
 It just helps.

-Below you see two pictures – the wrong way and the right way of taking the racquet back on the forehand ground-stroke.
+Below you see two pictures – the wrong and the right way of taking the racquet back on the forehand groundstroke.

-The right way for you to take the racquet back when preparing for the serve would be to have palm facing down (knuckles up) – see picture below:
+The right way for you to take the racquet back when preparing for the serve would be to have your palm facing down (knuckles up) – see the picture below: